kekeli92/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This function swaps value of two integers
+This funtion returns the length of a string